BrunoArsioli/llama-optimus/README.md

 - Runs quick benchmarks (with `llama-bench`) for each config, parses results from the CSV, and feeds back to the optimizer.

+- Hierarchical optimization:

+    Stage 1: Bayesian search over numerical flags (batch_size, ubatch_size, threads, gpu_layers)

+    Stage 2: Grid search over categorical flags (override-tensor, flash-attn), using the best numericals found

+    Stage 3: Final fine-tuning over numerical flags with best categorical flags fixed

 - Finds the best flags in minutes —no need to try random combinations!

 - Handles errors (non-working configs are skipped).

 - You can **abort Trial** at any time, and still follow the best result/configuration achieved so far.

+**Notes:** llama-optimus ensures your system is warmed up before starting optimization, to avoid misleading cold-start results (i.e. cold-starts lead to larger tokens/s counts; This a source of confugion for the community, because cold-start results are usually reported as "I just found a new configuration which improved tokens/s in 20%", which is misleading).

 ---